 - Wrap the brisket tightly in uncoated butcher paper, then back in the smoker until the internal temperature reaches between 200° and 205° F.

 - Rest a minimum of 1 to 2 hours in a cooler before slicing and eating.

 Trimming the brisket

 It’s important to trim a lot of the excess fat from the brisket as it doesn’t provide any benefit.
 There is plenty of fat marbled in the meat already.
-Trim the top fat side down to about 1/4” of fat layer.
+Trim the top fat side down leaving about 1/4” of a fat layer.
 You also want to remove the silver skin (sinew), as it doesn’t break down and tenderize no matter how long it cooks.
 It’s really up to you as to how much time you want to spend trimming the brisket.

 Tips for trimming

 - Trim the fat when the brisket is very cold.
 It will make it much easier to slice through the fat than when it is at room temperature.
 Either trim it when it’s right out of the refrigerator or you can even place it in the freezer for 10 to 15 minutes to really chill it down before trimming.